Neuquenraptor: Classification

 Neuquenraptor might be a junior subjective synonym of Unenlagia; that is, the two might represent the same genus or even species, in which case the name Unenlagia would have to be used instead of Neuquenraptor because the former name was published earlier, in 1997, and thus has priority.
-Neuquenraptor was assigned by Novas and Pol to the Dromaeosauridae in a polytomy with several dromaeosaurid taxa.
-Later phylogenetic analyses have not treated it as a valid genus, combining its data with that of Unenlagia into a single unit.
+In 2005, Neuquenraptor was assigned by Novas and Pol to the Dromaeosauridae in a polytomy with several dromaeosaurid taxa.
+Some subsequent studies did not treat Neuquenraptor as a valid genus, combining its data with that of Unenlagia into a single unit.
+Motta et al. (2025), who recovered Unenlagiidae (along with Halszkaraptoridae, Anchiornithidae, and Archaeopteryx) as within Avialae, considered both Neuquenraptor and Unenlagia to be separate, valid genera.

 Paleoecology

 Neuquenraptor enjoys a special importance because of its provenance from South America.
 Until the discovery of Neuquenraptor, all dromaeosaurids had been found in North America, Europe or Northern China / Mongolia, and scientists believed that dromaeosaurids only inhabited Laurasia, i.e. the Northern Hemisphere.
 South America however, during the Mesozoic became part of Gondwana.
 The find of Neuquenraptor provides some possible indication of the degree of isolation between the Northern and Southern hemispheres.

 The supercontinent Pangaea started to break up in the Early Jurassic, leading to the separation around 160 Ma of Laurasia in the north and Gondwana in the south.
 Gondwana itself was soon fragmented into West Gondwana (i.e., Africa and South America) and East Gondwana (i.e., Antarctica and Australia plus India and Madagascar).
 West Gondwana broke apart during the Cretaceous, as Africa and South America separated between 132 and 90 Ma.
 Between approximately 80 and 60 Ma, i.e. in the Late Cretaceous and early Paleocene, North America and South America were perhaps connected, at least episodically, by a land bridge, due to the eastward motion of the Caribbean plate between the two continental masses.